Draga/go-web/content/post/delete-all-google-stored-passwords.md

 share = true
 slug = "delete-google-passwords"
-tags = ["google", "security", "password"] title = "Delete all google stored passwords"
+tags = ["google", "security", "password"] title = "2016/07/27/Delete all google stored passwords"

 +++
 I was trying to delete all the passwords stored in google at {{< exLink "Google passwords" "https://passwords.google.com" >}}, way too many to do manually!